-TIP If the type of label you wish to use is not on the list, you need to use the Format tab to define a new Brand and Type.
-This is beyond the scope of this document, but is relatively simple to implement, given knowledge of the dimensions of the label.
+If the type of label you wish to use is not on the list, use the Format tab to define a new Brand and Type.
+This is beyond the scope of this document, but is relatively simple to implement, if you know the dimensions of the label.